 Ring Video Doorbell: This connected doorbell comes with a camera that allows owners with a smartphone or tablet to see whoever is outside their house.
 It also comes with a speaker that lets you chat with people outside the door if you’re not home.
 You can also check out the recently released Nest Hello video doorbell as well.

-Wink Hub 2: If you want to have one central router that connects all of your smart devices together, you can’t go wrong with the Wink Hub 2.
-It supports nearly all wireless protocol, along with Alexa voice commands and more, for easy home automation.
+Samsung SmartThings Hub: If you want to have one central router that connects all of your smart devices together, you can’t go wrong with the third generation of the Samsung SmartThings Hub.
+It supports nearly all wireless protocols, along with Alexa and Google Assistant voice commands and more, for easy home automation.

 What is a smart home – Conclusion